learnwithvidya/JavaProgramsMIT/README.md

 # JavaProgramsMIT
-These are the programs used to classroom teaching using the Java Complete Reference Edition 7(same as 9 and 10 editions).
+These are the programs used to classroom teaching with reference to the book titled "Java Complete Reference Edition 7" by Herbert Schidt (same as 9 and 10 editions).